saboye/QA-TODO-APP/README.md

 # QA TODO APP
 <p align="justify">
-This repository contains a QA TODO app that allows users to track a tasks.
-Built with HTML, CSS, and JavaScript and browser storage to save data.
-It includes a "before" version for initial QA purposes and an "after" version that demonstrates the changes made after a QA task is completed.
-The primary purpose of this app is to create an automation test framework that can detect and fix issues within the app.</p>
+This repository contains a task management app  Built with HTML, CSS, JavaScript, and browser storage to save data.
+The App's primary purpose is for the quality assurance (QA) demo.
+The repository includes two versions of the App.
+The "before" version is for initial QA purposes, and the "after" version demonstrates the changes made after a QA task is completed. </p>

 ## Features
 - Add and remove QA tasks